What are the best sage substitute options? Learn which herbs can create similar flavors to sage and how to substitute them properly.

 fresh marjoram

 What to know: The closest herb to sage is marjoram.
 Although milder than sage, it is also a member of the mint family and has pine and citrus flavors.
 It pairs well with meat, poultry, and pasta dishes and is available in both fresh and dried forms.
 Marjoram’s flavoring is described as a more subtle oregano.
-It needs to be added at the last stage of the cooking process to retain its flavor.
+It must be added at the last stage of the cooking process to retain its flavor.

 How to substitute: